-For more than ten years, the Davidson County Mental Health Court has provided crucial support and assistance to some of Nashville's most vulnera-
+ental Health Court For more than twenty years, the Davidson County Mental Health Court has provided crucial support and assistance to some of Nashville's most vulnerable citizens.
 One of the first mental health courts established in the United States, the Davidson County Court has been on the leading edge of working with those in our community who are dealing with mental health challenges.
 Judge Melissa Blackburn presides over the court and oversees a staff of specialists trained to address the particular needs of court participants.
-During the past year, 148 people were evaluated by Mental Health Court specialists to determine their eligibility for the program with 84 new participants admitted.
-For the 2021 Fiscal Year, 83% of successful program graduates did not re-offend and did not return to involvement with the criminal justice system.
+During the past five years, an average of 120 Nashvillians are receiving support from Mental Health Court specialists at any given time.
+Over that period, 81% of successful program graduates did not re-offend and did not return to involvement with the criminal justice system compared to more than 50% in the traditional justice system.